luiscarlin/sample-spring-security/README.md

 # Sample Spring Security

-Login and registration pages.
+Log in and registration pages.
 Push to Master and see it running in [heroku](https://lc-sample-spring-security.herokuapp.com).

 ## Features